Clementine Ford (writer): Career

 Ford is known as a journalist, author and feminist activist.
 In 2018, Monash University lecturer Michelle Smith considered Ford to be "Australia's most prominent contemporary feminist".

 Ford's writing career includes her contributions as a columnist.
 Ford wrote a regular column for Daily Life for seven years.
 In 2007, Ford began writing a column for Adelaide's Sunday Mail and also began writing for The Drum.
 Topics Ford wrote about included destigmatising abortion; she described having an abortion herself as an easy decision that she feels no shame for.
 In 2014, she wrote of her outrage towards comments made by Cory Bernardi which labelled pro-choice advocates "pro-death" soldiers of the "death industry".
 Later that year, she wrote an opinion piece against a Victorian bill that would change the state's abortion laws, arguing that if politicians really cared about the lives of women and girls that they would advocate for improved access to birth control, including terminations.

 In September 2016, Allen & Unwin published Ford's first book, Fight Like a Girl.
 Her second book, Boys Will Be Boys: Power, Patriarchy and Toxic Masculinity, was published in 2018.

 In January 2019, Ford resigned from her role as a columnist with The Sydney Morning Herald and The Age, alleging that in September 2018 she had been disciplined over a tweet calling then prime minister Scott Morrison "a fucking disgrace" for his negative comments concerning teacher training on identifying and supporting potentially transgender students, and that she had been told it was the paper's new policy to refrain from "disrespect[ing] the office of the PM".
 Fairfax Media responded that their social media policy, which covered contributors, prohibited the use of "abusive language".

 In February 2020, Ford began a podcast called Big Sister Hotline in which she talks about contemporary feminist issues with guests such as Florence Given and Yasmin Abdel-Magied.

+In October of 2025 Ford lost her Instagram and Facebook accounts after posts she made regarding the assassination of Charlie Kirk.
+In response, Ford has pledged to release her own social media application.

+In early 2026, Clementine Ford announced that she would be raising funds in order to be able to join the Australian Delegation of the Global Sumud Flotilla in March of 2026.